Are you a shy guy?

 Part of fearing rejection comes from fearing embarrassment.
 People embarrass themselves daily.
 Having the ability to laugh at yourself and not be afraid to make mistakes is a quality that women, and just all people, in general, find attractive.
 Don’t take yourself so seriously.
 The worst that could happen is that someone could say no to you at this point.
 And that just means you’re one step closer to finding the girl that will say yes to you.

-Having the ability to laugh at yourself is a sign of confidence.
+Having the ability to laugh at yourself is a sign of confidence and makes for a great first impression.
 It suggests to a woman that you aren’t afraid to make mistakes.
 You know what you want, and you go after it.
 That is confidence.

 Some ways to deal with rejection are as follows: